RuthFalomir/Final_Project_7/README.md

 ### Database
-The dataset contains an airline passenger satisfaction survey, the factors that lead the customer satisfaction for an Airline.
-The dataset contains 25,976 rows for the test and 103,904 rows for training.
+The database contains an airline passenger satisfaction survey, the factors that lead the customer satisfaction for an Airline.
+The database contains 103,904 data points for training and 25,976 data points for test with the following columns:

 | Column | Data Type | Description |
 | ------------- | ------------- |  ------------- |